AltspaceVR/AltspaceSDK-wiki/Optimization/Optimizing-Material-Count.md

 ## Description
 Material Count is the number of individual materials rendered by your app.
 Material instances lead to additional draw calls when rendering your app.

-Note: Material Count represents all the materials you have ever renderered into the scene, even if you stop using the material later in the app's lifetime.
+> Material Count represents all the materials you have ever renderered into the scene, even if you stop using the material later in the app's lifetime.

 ## Causes
 High Material Count can be caused by poor re-use of materials or if your app is continuously adding new materials to the scene.